1. Status of this Document

 Formula:

-{ (1 2 3 4) list:length ?length . } => { :result :is ?length . } .
+@prefix : <http://example.org/>. @prefix list: <http://www.w3.org/2000/10/swap/list#> . { (1 2 3 4) list:length ?length . } => { :result :is ?length . } .

 Result:

-@prefix : <http://example.org/>.
+@prefix : <http://example.org/>. :result :is 4.

 5.2.7. list:member

-true if and only $s is a list and o is a member of that list.
+is a member of that list.

-$s+ list:member $o-[*]
+Schema$s+ list:member $o-[*]

 Try in Notation3 Editor 🚀